StevenNoronha/library_mgmt/README.md

 # Library Management System

 This program is a simple Library Management System that allows you to store and issue books to students.
-The program is written in C and uses structures to store information about books and students.
+The program is written in C and uses data structure (linked lists) to store information about books and students.This was my first project and it uses linked lists

 ## Features
 1. Add new books to the system